o19s/relevant-search-book/README.md

 ## Running The Python Examples

-The examples are written in Python 2.7 and utilize a few basic libraries.
+The examples are written in Python 2.7 in [ipython notebooks](http://ipython.org/notebook.html) depending only on a few basic libraries.
 The only external library needed is the [requests](http://docs.python-requests.org/en/latest/) HTTP library.
 Some of the external APIs require API keys (for example TMDB, you can obtain one [here](https://www.themoviedb.org/faq/api)).

 To run the IPython Notebook Examples